WilliamMartini/WASM/benchmarks/c/README.md

 ### Observations
 ![chart](/benchmarks/c/charts/Primes.png)
-Here we observe wasmer and lucetc are running about 7 seconds faster then wasmtime
+Here we observe wasmer and lucetc are running about 7 seconds faster then wasmtime.
+Lucetc, wasmer and native are very close to each other but native is still the fastest one.

 ------
 ## Fibonacci